 Connection parameters are initially set when a connection is established between the devices.
 According to the BLE specification, upon connection establishment, the connection interval shall be set to the recommended value (30-50ms), with 0 slave latency.
 And when no further action is pending and TGAP time elapses, the central device checks the advertising/scan response data or the peripheral preferred connection parameters characteristic (PPCP) to determine the connection parameter to be used for this connection, which triggers a connection parameter update procedure.
 On the peripheral side, it can also trigger a connection parameter update procedure after the TGAP time when no further action is pending.

 Connection parameters can be changed from the peripheral side during the connection but the negotiation result with the central may not always be successful.

 Bluetooth Framework allows to read the current and change the connection parameters.
 This feature is supported with BLED112 USB Bluetooth dongle on any Windows platform and with Microsoft Bluetooth driver on Windows 11 and above.
 Bluetooth Framework allows to provide predefined connection parameters set as well as any custom values.

 The balanced set of connection parameters, offering a balance between throughput and power usage.

 The more power-efficient set of connection parameters.
 Optimized for power usage at the expense of throughput.
 Also allows for more simultaneous connections to other Bluetooth devices.

 The more aggressive set of connection parameters, optimized for faster throughput at the expense of power usage.
 Also reduces the number of simultaneous connections that can be made to other Bluetooth devices.

-Starting from version 7.14.1 Bluetooth Framework allows to control each paramater individually (Minimum and Maximum Connection Interval, Slave Latency and Supervision Timeout) individually.
+The custom connection parameters allows to control each paramater (Minimum and Maximum connection interval, Slave Latency and Supervision Timeout) individually.